 During the course of the interim in 2018, the Structure group researched various cabinets, commissions and three branch collaboratives across the United States through the Children's Cabinet Network.
-Consultation calls were held with the National Conference of State Legislator's Three Branch Institute and the Executive Director of the Commission on Improving the Status of Indiana Children.
+Consultation calls were held with the National Conference of State Legislator's Three Branch Collaborative and the Executive Director of the Commission on Improving the Status of Indiana Children.
 A review of existing children, juvenile and family commissions and committees in Nebraska was also conducted.
-It was found there are 21 parent groups, commissions, and task forces in Nebraska related to children, juveniles and families (reference page 6).
+It was found there are 21 parent groups, commissions, Task Forces in Nebraska related to children, juveniles and families (reference page 6).

-Locally, the group reviewed other models to consider within Nebraska including Disability Rights Nebraska, the Nebraska Center for Justice Research (NCJR) through the University of Nebraska-Omaha, the Juvenile Justice Institute (JJI) through the University of Nebraska-Lincoln, and the Center for Children Families and the Law (CCFL) through the University of Nebraska-Lincoln.
+Locally, the group reviewed other models to consider within Nebraska including Disability Rights Nebraska, the Nebraska Center for Justice Research through the University of Nebraska-Omaha, the Juvenile Justice Institute through the University of Nebraska-Lincoln, and the Center for Children Families and the Law through the University of Nebraska-Lincoln.

 After considering various approaches such as a refined model like one that already exists either here or in another state, as well as a capacity building, research and technical assistance center like that of NCJR, JJI or CCFL referenced above, the Task Force considered the Commission's roots further.
-A review of legislative bodies such as the Executive Board, the Legislative Planning Committee and the Legislative Research Office were also considered to examine what exists within the Legislature, and help determine how the Commission fills a need in Nebraska.
+A review of legislative bodies such as the Executive Board, the Legislative Planning Committee and the Legislative Research Office were also considered to examine what exists legislatively, and help determine how the Commission fills a need in Nebraska.

 The Commission's Structure Task Force invited former senators Kathy Campbell and Annette Dubas, current senators Patty Pansing Brooks and Kate Bolz to attend a meeting October 15, 2018.
 There was considerable discussion surrounding the creation and intention of creating the Children's Commission.
-The Legislative Resolution 37 from 2011 was discussed, including the original recommendations for the Children's Commission.
+The legislative resolution 37 from 2011 was discussed, including the original recommendations for the Children's Commission.
 The driving question at that time, according to Kathy Campbell, was "Where are the children?"
 How well are they served and are they protected?
-Some of the members of the Task Force asserted, based on the annual reports of the Foster Care Review Office and Office of the Inspector General, that these questions had not yet been answered seven years later.
+Some of the members of the Task Force asserted, based on the annual reports of the FCRO and the OIG, that these questions had not yet been answered seven years later.